About The Mountain Prints

 Quality is maintained by respecting the relationship between original image size and final print size; optimising the level of magnification between the two ensures that my prints always contain infinite and crisp subject detail.
 I carry out only the minimal amount of corrective work on the original digital negatives obtained from scans or in the field; they are not colour enhanced, over-saturated, over-sharpened nor over-worked.
 Each and every image is an accurate and natural reproduction of the view I saw on the day I captured it.

-The Paper and Inks Used in My Mountain Prints
+Paper and Inks

 The appearance and quality of a finished print depends as much upon the printing process and the media used as it does on the actual image itself.
 This is something that customers frequently overlook when selecting and making a purchase.
 The standard media offered by printer manufacturers such as Epson or Canon produce excellent results and work perfectly well in most applications.
 However, for gallery or museum quality prints that are intended to last a lifetime, there is no substitute for a quality paper.
 Professional papers enhance the quality of the image and offer benefits that are not available with other products on the market and not immediately obvious to the amateur photographer.